 With a smaller incision, most patients that have the procedure don’t have dry eyes as they recover.
 If you want to learn more about vision correction and what may be right for you, contact your eye doctor at IQ Laser Vision in Los Angeles!

 Ready to start wearing contact lenses?
-Contact IQ Laser Vision in Palm Desert, CA to schedule your appointment!
+Contact IQ Laser Vision in Palm Desert, CA and other convenient locations to schedule your appointment!